Hunet-edutech/ffmpeg-web-client/README.md

 [![made-with-Go](https://img.shields.io/badge/Made%20with-Go-1f425f.svg)](https://golang.org/)

-A program registered in the Windows service is executed as a server, which transcodes (encodes) an video using the resources of a web client and transmits the video to a ftp server.
+This program registered in the Windows service is executed as a server, which transcodes (encodes) an video using the resources of a web client and transmits the video to a ftp server.

 ## Recently